-An important standard for nearly all mechanism design work, and for auctions in particular, is the Vickrey-Clarke-Groves (VCG) mechanisms.
+An important standard for nearly all mechanism design work, and for auctions in particular, is the Vickrey-Clarke-Groves (VCG) mechanism.
 The VCG mechanism is dominant strategy incentive compatible, i.e., bidding one's true valuation is always optimal regardless of others' strategies.
 Furthermore, it implements the efficient outcome.
 For the single object case, VCG mechanism becomes the familiar second-price auction.
-In the auction context, we follow the convention and call the VCG mechanism Vickrey auctions.
-Despite its attractive theoretical properties, the Vickrey auction has some disadvantages.
-In the package auction context, there are three main concerns.
-First, it might be vulnerable to collusion.
-For example, bidders can use shill bidders to increase competition in order to generate lower prices.
-Second, it might suffer from the monotonicity problem, i.e., adding bidders might reduce equilibrium revenues.
+In the auction context, we follow convention and call the VCG mechanism Vickrey auctions.

+However, despite its attractive theoretical properties, the Vickrey auction has some disadvantages.
+In the package auction context, there are three main concerns.3 First, the Vickrey auction might be vulnerable to collusion.
+For example, bidders have the incentive to use shill bidders through which they could manupulate the allocation and prices in their favor.
+Second, it might suffer from the monotonicity problem,4 i.e., adding bidders might reduce equilibrium revenues.
 Third, previous laboratory experiments show that, in the single object case, the dominant strategy in second-price auctions is not transparent.
-Many experimental subjects consistently overbid in second-price auctions and they do not seem to learn (see, e.g., Kagel (1995)).
-Contrary to economists' belief that Vickrey auctions are rarely used in practice, Lucking-Reiley (2000b) presents evidence that Vickrey auctions have long been the predominant auction format for mail sales of collectible postage stamps, at least 65 years earlier than the publication of Vickrey's seminal paper.
+Many experimental subjects consistently overbid in second-price auctions and do not seem to learn from prior experience (see, e.g., Kagel (1995)).

+Contrary to the economist belief that Vickrey auctions are rarely used in practice, Lucking-Reiley (2000b) presents evidence that Vickrey auctions have long been the predominant auction format for mail sales of collectible postage stamps, at least 65 years earlier than the publication of Vickrey's seminal paper.
 Vickrey-like auctions have also been appearing in auctions on the Internet, sometimes with an additional feature of "proxy bidding."
 In these auctions, a bidder tells his proxy his maximum willingness to pay.
-The proxy keeps this information secret and bid on the bidder's behalf in an ascending auction with pre-announced increment.
+The proxy keeps this information secret and bids on the bidder's behalf in an ascending auction in a pre-announced increment.
 If every bidder uses a proxy, then the bidder with the highest maximum price wins and pays (approximately) the second highest price.
-The most prominent examples include Amazon and eBay.
+The most prominent examples of such auctions include Amazon and eBay.5